Professor Maggie McGonigle

 Sharing my experience with others has been both cathartic and fulfilling.
 Connecting with fellow widowed folks and survivors of suicide loss, however morbid that may be, has become one of the greatest comforts in my life.
 In the early days of my loss, it was not in the platitudes of the well-intended non-grievers that I found comfort, but in the posts and blogs of others like myself.
 Their words provided validation, solace, and even a good laugh at times.
 I pass this on to my fellow grievers in the hopes that you are able to find meaning in my words and that they fill the voids you’ve not yet been able to express in language.

-In addition, I am currently in my third year of the Master of Suicidology program at Griffith University, where I’m combining my lived experience with an academic foundation in all things related to suicide.
-Specifically, I am researching the lived experience of suicide grief in veterans.
-More news to come on that later this year!
+In addition, in 2023 I completed the Master of Suicidology program at Griffith University, where I combined my lived experience with an academic foundation in all things related to suicide.
+Specifically, I researched the lived experience of suicide grief in veterans.
+More news to come on that as I work to get my study published.

 *Disclaimer: I am not a clinician, nor do I hold any superhuman ability to prevent suicides.
 Suicides remain unpredictable, but they are often preventable.
 I’m happy to share information to support anyone in a suicidal crisis, or those who love someone in a suicidal crisis.